I believe the hope of the world is the church.

 I recently repositioned, giving less time to pastoral work (I’ve pastored two churches in Oregon – Southeast Portland and Beaverton, and one in Wassenaar, the Netherlands).
 I am devoting more of my time to writing and teaching.
 I continue as a professor of Pastoral Theology and Leadership at Western Seminary and enjoy teaching abroad in Beirut, India, Turkey and Israel.

 My wife, Heather, and I live on the west side of Portland with our daughter, Kate.
-Our son, Nate, is serving on a ship, Logos Hope, which is a ministry of Operation Mobilization.
+Our son, Nate, is serving with YWAM in Australia.

 I occasionally head for the wilderness in northeast Washington, near the Canadian border, to write, kayak on the Pend Oreille River, and observe eagles, deer, and other critters.